valerio-terragni/valerio-terragni.github.io/_pages/about.md

 layout: about
 permalink: /
 title: Dr. Valerio <strong>Terragni</strong>
-description: Lecturer at The University of Auckland,  New Zealand. ✉️v.terragni AT auckland DOT ac DOT nz </a>
+description: Senior Lecturer at The University of Auckland,  New Zealand. ✉️v.terragni AT auckland DOT ac DOT nz </a>

 profile:
   align: right